haltu/muuri/README.md

 * The grid element must be "positioned" meaning that it's CSS position property must be set to *relative*, *absolute* or *fixed*.
 Also note that Muuri automatically resizes the container element depending on the area the items cover.
 * The item elements must have their CSS position set to *absolute* and their display property set to *block*, unless of course the elements have their display set to *block* inherently.
-* The item elements must not have any CSS transitions or animations applied to them since it might conflict with Velocity's animations.
+* The item elements must not have any CSS transitions or animations applied to them since Muuri already applies CSS transitions to them internally.
 * You can control the gaps between the tiles by giving some margin to the item elements.

 ```css